To Lead Highly Productive Teams: Keep Them Focused on What Matters Most

 To Increase Productivity at Work, Embrace Your Limits

-To Lead Highly Productive Teams: Focus on the Most Important Things
+To Lead Highly Productive Teams: Cultivate an M.I.T.
+Mindset

 Infinite need, finite me.
 Mind the M.I.T.

-There are three levels of M.I.T. to think about:
+There are four levels of M.I.T. to consider:

 When you look up and view the horizon, where are you going?
 What is the most important outcome your organization or team will achieve in the coming years?
 Typically, you’ll have no more than three answers to that question.
 These are the big objectives with time frames measured in years.
 If you’re leading a team within an organization, your strategic M.I.T.s often come straight from the organization’s strategic plan.
 Strategic M.I.T.s are the North Star that helps you navigate the complexities of day-to-day business.